awsdocs/aws-iot-things-graph-user-guide/doc_source/iot-tg-models-service101.md

 ### Define the Service Model<a name="iot-tg-models-service101-lambda-service"></a>

 At this point you have the pieces you need to create the full service model\.
 Your service model implements the `getS3Capability` capability that you just created\.
 We've already seen the parts of the service model that send the `bucket` and `key` values to the service\.
 You just need to put everything together and ensure that the appropriate parameters are passed to the service action\.

+You enable interaction with the Lambda function by specifying `AwsLambda` as the communication protocol inside the service definition\.
+If your Lambda function runs in a AWS IoT Greengrass group, specify `InvokeGreengrassLambda` inside the `Action` block\.
+If your Lambda function runs in the cloud, specify `InvokeCloudLambda` instead\.

 ```
 query getS3Lambda @service(id: "urn:tdm:aws/examples:Service:getS3Lambda") {